HawDevelopment/Ro-Lib/docs/Api.md

 `Observer.fire(type: string | "All" | nil, ...any)`

-Fires observer, if a type is given that isnt "All" it will only call watchers in that type.
+Fires the observer, if a type is given that isnt "All" it will only call watchers of that type.

 ``` lua
 local lib = require(path.to.lib)